Liri-Be/GameHall/README.md

 The computer selects randomly each round a secret word.
 The goal of the user is to guess the secret word.
 At the start of the game, the computer draws bars for each letter in the secret word.
 The user guesses the letters of the secret word.
 If they are wrong, the computer will add body parts for the hangman and present the wrong guesses.
 After six wrong guesses, the user loses, but if the user guesses the secret word before that, they win!

+## Files
+### main.py
+The shell code -
+1. handles the choosing game part - the user chooses the game they want to play.
+2. runs the functions of each game while the user play -
+    - starts the game
+    - present and update lead board

+### classes.py
+Contatins all the code of the games and their classes.
+Handles the game itself - the functionality and important features of each game.
+#### classes
+There are four classes -
+1. Game -
+    This class is the shell of each game.
+Has only base functions.
+2. FourInARow -
+    This class handles the four in a row game.
+3. TicTacToe -
+    This class handles the four in a row game.
+4. Hangman -
+    This class handles the four in a row game.

+### files directory
+This directory has three more directories in it (one for each game) and in each one there are two xlsx files.
+The first one include the users and their points and the time the game took them.
+The second one is the same as the first one, but sorted first by points (most points at the top) and secondly by time (shortest time at the top).

+### music directory
+This directory has the music files of the game.

+### Photos directory
+In this directory there are four more directories -
+1. General - has photos for the program itself (not for a specific game).
+2. FourInARow, TicTacToe and Hangman - has photos related to each game - instructions etc.